Furrrlo/acse/README.md

 assembler, and a simulator (named MACE).
 It provides a simple but reasonably accurate sandbox for learning how compilers work.

+ACSE was provided to students in "Formal Languages and Compilers (FLC)" course at Politecnico di Milano during the lab lessons, in order to be used for the exam.

+You can navigate through the different branches of this repository to see the different exercises I solved in order to prepare for the exam.

+The `main` branch is mostly unchanged and is exactly as provided, with the only exception of the additon this small section in the README and the `.devcontainer` stuff which I use for my dev env.

 ## How to use ACSE

 ACSE was tested on the following operating systems: